Medicine Through TimeKey Facts

 Why Was Germ Theory Revolutionary?

 This key facts covers Why Was Germ Theory Revolutionary? within Germ Theory for GCSE History.
-Revise Germ Theory in Medicine Through Time for GCSE History with 8 exam-style questions and 5 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+Revise Germ Theory in Medicine Through Time for GCSE History with 8 exam-style questions and 15 flashcards.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
 It is section 5 of 16 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position